-[The aggregate volume of financing and investment operations under the EU compartment of the InvestEU Fund are expected to contribute at least 30%] of the overall financial envelope of the InvestEU Fund to climate objectives in line with Recital 9 of the InvestEU Regulation (overall MFF target). ] In addition, a specific target of at least 55% of the aggregate volume of financing and investment operations on climate and environment related objectives under the Sustainable Infrastructure window is laid down in Article 7(5) of the InvestEU Regulation [for the EU compartment].
+In line with Recital 9 of the InvestEU Regulation, the aggregate volume of financing and investment operations is expected to contribute at least [30%] of the overall financial envelope of the InvestEU Programme to climate objectives.
+In addition, a specific target of at least 55% of the aggregate volume of financing and investment operations on climate and environment related objectives under the Sustainable Infrastructure window is laid down in Article 7(5) of the InvestEU Regulation for the EU compartment.

-Amounts allocated by the Member State to the Member State compartment shall contribute to the achievement of the overall MFF target of the EU budget expenditure supporting climate objectives.
-The share of Member State compartments’ contribution to climate objectives will depend on the strategy of the Member State for InvestEU financing and/or investment operations which will be set out in the relevant contribution agreement.
-In this context no additional target for the contribution of the Member State compartment to the EU climate targets can be set.
+[Treatment of amounts allocated by the Member States to the MS compartment is still under discussion.]

-Implementing partners shall identify the financing and investment operations contributing to climate and environmental objectives.
-These financing and investment operations shall be identified in accordance with the methodology provided in the guidance on the EU climate and environment tracking system [insert reference].
-Climate (and environmental) tracking under the InvestEU will build on a coherent system for collecting, marking and aggregating relevant information from all implementing partners, while ensuring compatibility with a broader climate tracking methodology applicable to all relevant programmes financed through the EU budget.
+Implementing partners shall measure the contribution to climate and environment objectives of the financing and investment operations they submit to the Investment Committee in accordance with a methodology provided in the guidance on the EU climate and environment tracking system [insert reference].
+Climate and environmental tracking under the InvestEU will build on a coherent system for collecting, marking and aggregating relevant information from all implementing partners, while ensuring compatibility with a broader climate tracking methodology applicable to all relevant programmes financed through the EU budget.
+This system will have to use in an appropriate way the criteria for determining whether an economic activity is environmentally sustainable in accordance with the [Regulation on the establishment of a framework to facilitate sustainable investment].

-In order to monitor the achievement of the [30%] climate target and the 55% cumulative climate and/or environment target for the Sustainable Infrastructure policy window [for the EU compartment], at the time of submission of a proposal to the Commission, the implementing partners shall provide necessary information which shall allow the tracking of the contribution to these targets in accordance with the guidance issued by the Commission [insert reference].
+In order to monitor the achievement of the [30%] climate target and the 55% cumulative climate and/or environment target for the Sustainable Infrastructure policy window, at the time of submission of a proposal to the Commission, the implementing partners shall provide necessary information which shall allow the tracking of the contribution to these targets in accordance with the guidance issued by the Commission [insert reference].
 The same information will also be submitted to the Investment Committee as part of the application for InvestEU Fund support.

 The implementing partners shall annually report to the Commission, on aggregate level, on the operations contributing to the climate and environment targets and, if applicable, separately per contributing Fund under shared management in the Member State compartment.
 Such reporting shall include relevant indicators where applicable.